 The Rover turns by rotating its wheels in opposite directions at the same speed at the same time.
 This type of turn is called a spin because it spins in a circle that has a center at the midpoint of the two wheels.
 This midpoint is also the location of the marker tip when a dry-erase marker is inserted into the pen holder.
 When the Rover performs a turn, the program needs to inform the motors the direction and size of the spin.
 The direction is determined by LEFT or RIGHT, this direction is from the view of as if Rover had a driver's seat.
-The size of the turn is determined by the angle, this is a value in degrees, radians, or gradians.
+The size is determined by the angle, this is a value in degrees, radians, or gradians.
 A full spin is 360 degrees.
 This number is from the base 60 sexagecimal system used by the Sumerians in ancient Babylon.
 Similarly, a full spin is 2π radians.
 This number comes from the fact that the angular width of an arc of one radius in length along the circumference of any circle is defined as one radian.
 Also, a full spin is 400 gradians.
 The grad is defined in the metric system as 1/100 of a circle quadrant.
 The Rover can accept all three units when an angle is given using the key words of DEGREES, RADIANS and GRADS.

-Rover Command Example Behavior RV LEFT angle SPEED speed UNIT RV LEFT Rover makes a left hand 90° spin The LEFT command is available from the Hub-Rover-Drive menu.
-RV RIGHT angle SPEED speed UNIT RV RIGHT Rover makes a right hand 90° spin The RIGHT command is available from the Hub-Rover-Drive menu.
-RV LEFT 45 Rover makes a 45° left hand spin RV RIGHT 3.14 RADIANS Rover makes a π radians (180 °) right hand spin The RADIANS keyword is available from the Hub-Rover-Settings menu.
-RV RIGHT 200 GRAD Rover makes a 200 gradians (180°) right hand spin RV LEFT 180 SPEED .14 M/S Rover makes a slow 180° left hand turn RV RIGHT 180 SPEED .23 M/S Rover makes a fast 180° right hand turn
+Rover Command Example Behavior RV LEFT angle SPEED speed UNIT RV LEFT Rover makes a left hand 90° spin RV RIGHT angle SPEED speed UNIT RV RIGHT Rover makes a right hand 90° spin RV LEFT 45 Rover makes a 45° left hand spin RV RIGHT 3.14 RADIANS Rover makes a π radians (180°) right hand spin RV RIGHT 200 GRAD Rover makes a 200 gradians (180°) right hand spin RV LEFT 180 SPEED .14 M/S Rover makes a slow 180° left hand turn RV RIGHT 180 SPEED .23 M/S Rover makes a fast 180° right hand turn

-^{} The LEFT and RIGHT turns are made with a frame of reference from Rover's driver's seat.
+The LEFT and RIGHT turns are made with a frame of reference from Rover's driver's seat.

-^{} Radians is an angular unit of measure used in mathematics.
+Radians is an angular unit of measure used in mathematics.
 There are 2π RADIANS in 360° DEGREES.

-^{} Gradians is an angular unit of measure also used in mathematics.
+Gradians is an angular unit of measure also used in mathematics.
 There are 100 GRADIANS in a quarter circle; hence 400 grads in a full circle.

-^{} The maximum speed is .23 M/S and the minimum is .14 M/S.
+The maximum speed is .23 M/S and the minimum is .14 M/S.